openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
 : In this mode, the Authorization Response is sent to the Verifier using an HTTPS POST request to an endpoint controlled by the Verifier.
 The Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type.
-The flow can end with an HTTPS POST request from the Wallet to the Verifier, or it can end with a redirect that follows the HTTPS POST request, if the Verifier responds with a Redirect URI to the Wallet.
+The flow can end with an HTTPS POST request from the Wallet to the Verifier, or it can end with a redirect that follows the HTTPS POST request, if the Verifier responds with a redirect URI to the Wallet.

 The following new Authorization Request parameter is defined to be used in conjunction with Response Mode `direct_post`: